STGFormer: Spatio-Temporal GraphFormer for 3D Human Pose Estimation in Video: Related Work

 \section{Related Work}

-In recent years, graph convolutional networks and transformers have made significant progress in 3D human pose estimation.
-As previously mentioned, we implement 3D human pose estimation from image sequences or video inputs through a two-stage approach.
+In recent years, both graph convolutional networks and transformers have made significant strides in 3D human pose estimation.
+As previously mentioned, we apply a two-stage approach to perform 3D human pose estimation from monocular image sequences or video inputs.